Measuring dependence between random vectors via optimal transport: Formulas for dependence coefficients in parametric models

 We then propose plug-in estimators and prove their asymptotic normality by means of the delta method.
 The asymptotic variances admit analytic formulas and can therefore be estimated by a plug-in approach too, avoiding the need for resampling procedures.
 The Fréchet differentiability of the maps that send a covariance or correlation matrix to the coefficients means that the asymptotic distributions of plug-in estimators can be studied in a wide variety of settings, including time series, graphical models, and rank-based estimators.
 The approach is akin to the one of estimating the Wasserstein distance between Gaussian distributions in \citet{rippl2016limit}.
 In passing, our calculations shed new light on the Fréchet differentiability of the Wasserstein distance derived in that article.

 Rescaling the univariate margins to the standard Gaussian distribution prior to computing the correlation matrix has two advantages: first, no moment conditions are required and second, the coefficients become invariant under component-wise increasing transformations.
 The proposed standardisation is particularly natural in the Gaussian copula case, a model assumption which has been gaining popularity since \citet{liu2009nonparanormal}, for instance for graphical models.
-We illustrate the coefficients on electroencephalogram (EEG) data modelled in this way in \citet{solea2020copula}.
+We illustrate the coefficients on electroencephalogram (EEG) data modelled in this way in \citet{solea2020copula} in the supplementary material.
 The estimates relies on the matrix of normal scores rank correlation coefficients, asymptotic expansions of which were established in \citet{klaassen1997efficient}.

 The outline of this paper is the following.
 In Section~\ref{sec:dep}, we propose new dependence coefficients between random vectors exploiting the properties of the Wasserstein distance.
 In Section~\ref{sec:Gauss}, we introduce a quasi-Gaussian version of the coefficients based on the Bures--Wasserstein distance \citep{BHATIA2019165} between certain covariance matrices.
 Plug-in estimators and their limiting distributions are treated in Section~\ref{sec:estim}.
-We then study the performance of the proposed estimator via Monte Carlo simulations in Section~\ref{sec:simu} and propose an application to the already mentioned EEG data in Section~\ref{sec:EEG}.
 Section~\ref{sec:disc} concludes and paves the way for further developments.
-The Appendices contain proofs and the results of some additional numerical experiments.
+In the supplementary material, we study the performance of the proposed estimator via Monte Carlo simulations in \ref{sec:simu} and propose an application to the already mentioned EEG data in \ref{sec:EEG}.